older people doing thumbs up

 I find myself in conversation with people of all ages.
 I get young people to explain things to me about the modern world that I don’t understand.
 They really seem to enjoy it.
 These interactions stimulate my brain and build connections across the generations.

-Curiosity can also help us be less judgemental about ourselves.
+Curiosity can help us be less judgemental about ourselves.
 Mindfulness is rightly hugely popular, as a way of managing ourselves better.
 It can help you sleep better, be more relaxed, be less fearful and more contented.
 Central to mindfulness is the idea of curiosity – being curious about your thoughts, rather than trying to quell them with criticism and determination.

 For example, the Headspace course for mindful eating teaches you to be curious about your relationship with food, to stop and look at your urge to keep eating the tub of ice cream until it is finished.
 The idea isn’t that you should scold yourself or walk determinedly away from the temptation.
 In being curious, you are treating yourself kindly.
 You are also creating the space, where another decision, another behaviour can become the natural reality.